SM U-156

 SM U-156 was a German Type U 151 U-boat commissioned in 1917 for the Imperial German Navy.
 From 1917 until her disappearance in September 1918 she was part of the U-Kreuzer Flotilla, and was responsible for sinking 45 ships and damaging two others.
-She took part in the Attack on Orleans.
+She is best known for her attack on Orleans, Massachusetts, the only time during the war that the American mainland was hit by enemy fire.